Sustainable Akumal: Turtles, Tourists, Cenotes and Coral Reefs

 Please note: Because we cover so much information in a short period of time, if you are more than 5 minutes late you will have to attend a different First Step Session.

-Introduction to Quintana Roo, MX Caribe and Rivera Maya – population, development, geography, tourism and brief history
+November 2: Introduction to Quintana Roo, Mexico, the Caribbean and Rivera Maya – population, development, geography, tourism and brief history.
+Introduction to the IDI.

-Mayan history, cultural awareness, out of country experiences and expectations
+December 7: Mayan history, cultural awareness, out-of-country experiences and expectations

 Please contact the program leader Raymond Newman if you have questions or concerns about the course.